On ergodicity of linear actions on $\mathbb{R}^n$ and factoriality of group von Neumann algebras: Actions on abelian groups of Lie type

-Conversely, if $L(N\rtimes \Gamma)$ is a factor, then by Corollary \ref{Cor: implications of factoriality}, we get that $N^\circ$ has no nontrivial compact subgroups, i.e., Condition 1 holds.
-Hence, $\alpha, \beta$ are ergodic by Theorem {Thm: double ergodicity and cocycle superrigid implies full action ergodic}.
-Condition 3 now follows from Proposition \ref{Prop: ergodicity iff infinite orbits}. \end{proof}
+Conversely, if $L(N\rtimes \Gamma)$ is a factor, then by Corollary \ref{Cor: implications of factoriality}, we get that $N^\circ$ has no non-trivial compact subgroups.
+Dual ergodicity of $\delta$ follows from the fact the $\alpha$ has to be ergodic if $\Psi$ is ergodic. \end{proof}